OliverKKY/pltrs/README.md

 To explore the basic functionality and witness the window creation, follow these steps:

-1.  **Build the Rust library and create the Python extension module** using `maturin`.
+1.  **Build the Rust library and create the Python extension module** using `maturin --version`.
 Ensure you have `maturin` installed (`pip install maturin`).
 Run the following command in the project's root directory:

     ```bash
-    maturin develop
+    maturin develop -m crates/pltrs_python/Cargo.toml
     ```

     This command builds the Rust code and creates a Python wheel in your development environment, allowing you to import `pltrs` directly.